Davka

 Davka Corporation is a software company specializing in applications related to Jewish history, customs and traditions and the Hebrew language.
-Founded in 1982, Davka is notable as the publisher of several early games for the Apple II series of computers including The Lion's Share (1983 video game) by Robert Aaron and The Philistine Ploy by Robert Aaron and Alan Rosenbaum.
+Founded in 1982, Davka is notable as the publisher of several early games for the Apple II computers including The Lion's Share (1983 video game) by Robert Aaron and The Philistine Ploy by Robert Aaron and Alan Rosenbaum.
 The company has published numerous software titles for the PC, Macintosh and Palm platforms including the ubiquitous Davkawriter Hebrew/English Word processor.

 Name

 The name Davka comes from a Hebrew word that is difficult to translate.
 At times the intent is to say "exactly so"; often, the word "specifically" can be used as a synonym, but it has many other translations.